Open-Source-Community/taskinator/README.md

 -> push user's task

 **push_task.sh**:
 1. Go to the task branch and folder, If the task is already marked as done in the tracking sheet, skip it.
-	2. first will check if task is correct, if not it will be crash
+2. first will check if task is correct, if not it will be crash.
-	3. second, it will take the generated key from the test file of task then adding it to new file
+3. second, it will take the generated key from the test file of task then adding it to new file.
-	4. finally , it will push the task to the repository
+4. finally , it will push the task to the repository.
 ## Limitations
 -